 This call starts a nonblocking barrier.
-The operation finishes locally after every process in the communicator called MPI_IBARRIER.
+On intracommunicators, the operation completes locally after every process in the communicator called MPI_IBARRIER.
+On intercommunicators, the operation completes when the MPI_BARRIER call would return.

 Advice to users.
 A nonblocking barrier can be used to hide latency.
 Moving independent computations between the MPI_IBARRIER and the subsequent completion call can overlap the barrier latency and therefore shorten possible waiting times.
 The semantic properties are also useful when mixing collectives and point-to-point messages.
 (End of advice to users.)